MatthewLM/PeercoinAbeExplorer/README-MYSQL.txt

 ALTER TABLE block_next ROW_FORMAT=COMPRESSED KEY_BLOCK_SIZE=2;

 These settings gave been tested on a MySQL database with binary-type=binary and default settings for firtbits and scripsig.
-Compression of a full Abe database reduced its size from 36G (37254132 KiB) down to only 17G (17409008 KiB), a 53% compression ratio.
+Compression of a full Peercoin-Abe database reduced its size from 36G (37254132 KiB) down to only 17G (17409008 KiB), a 53% compression ratio.